 Posted on Leave a comment

 ~

 Fahad Sperinck is a maths tutor living in Reading.
 When not earning his crust, he writes or makes art or music, or just as often, goes on long walks near water.
-Most days he can be found idling in bed with a good book.
+On rainy days he can be found idling in bed with a good book.

+Posted on Leave a comment